 Lakehill strives to serve students who have a learning, physical, or mental health diagnosis which significantly impacts their learning and engagement.
 Lakehill's Learning Support Team utilizes the Learning Lab and available accommodations to support students in becoming effective and independent learners.
-Further details and procedures can be found in the program's description.
+Further details and procedures can be found here in the Learning Support Program's description